-- 1. Move ON/STOP switch to the ON position. - 2.
-Pull the choke/fast idle lever out to the FULL CHOKE position to set the fast idle, then push the lever in to the HALF CHOKE position. - 3.
-Slowly press primer bulb 6 times. - Pull the starter rope sharply with your right hand until the engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.
+- Move ON/STOP switch to the ON position. - Pull the choke/fast idle lever out to the FULL CHOKE position to set the fast idle, then push the lever in to the HALF CHOKE position. - 3.
+Slowly press primer bulb 6 times. - Using your right hand, pull starter rope handle with a controlled and steady motion until engine starts. - Squeeze and release throttle trigger to allow engine to return to idle speed.